beresnyak/magnoh/README.md

 Initial pressure example:
 verify.py 1.5 1.66667 1e5 1e5 6e-5 --beta=20

-The figures will be generated in the "solutions" subdirectory.
+The figures and the text file with tabulated solutions will be generated in the "solutions" subdirectory.